mehtakevan/TalkToRead/README.md

 - sumy
 - PIL
 - pygame

 # **Usage**
 - Install the required dependencies using pip install -r requirements.txt.
 - Run the script using python voice_file_manager.py.
-- Speak commands to interact with the file manager (e.g., "Open example.txt", "Create file new.txt", "Play audio music.mp3", "Read example.pdf").
+- Speak commands to interact with the file manager (e.g., "Open file example.txt", "Create file new.txt", "Play audio music.mp3", "Read").
 # **Note**
 This script is designed for Windows operating systems and may require adjustments for use on other platforms.